-Streit Group specializes in the manufacture and modernization of armored vehicles on their own or in partnership with well-known manufacturers.
-The company delivered more than 20 000 vehicles to customers, many of which served in Afghanistan and Iraq.
-Streit's growing order book includes the protection of personal vehicles, collection cars and trucks, armored vehicles (AL-KASER, AL-MANSOUR, AL-NAIF and AL-FAISAL) for law enforcement and tactical paramilitary units.
-At the request of customers, the company makes reservations for commercial vehicles such as luxury sedans and SUVs.
+Streit Group specializes in the manufacture and modernization of armored vehicles independently or in partnership with well-known manufacturers.
+The company has delivered more than 20 vehicles to customers, many of which served in Afghanistan and Iraq.
+Streit's growing order book includes the protection of personal vehicles, cash-in-transit cars, trucks, armored vehicles (AL-KASER, AL-MANSOUR, AL-NAIF and AL-FAISAL) for law enforcement and tactical paramilitary units.
+At the request of customers, the company makes reservations for mass-produced commercial vehicles, such as luxury sedans and SUVs.

 The joint venture between IAD and Streit, a motor vehicle manufacturer, means that both companies will be able to expand their production facilities and offer potential customers a wider range of commercial and paramilitary vehicles.